haplotype/idul/README.md

 ## Current version
 Version 0.83 was first compiled on 23 May 2024.
 Linux exectuable can be downloaded from above, or from http://www.haplotype.org/download/idul.linux.0.83.tar.gz.
 An folder contain example files can also be downloaded from above.

-(Version 0.51 was compiled on 7 Aug 2023.
-Linux exectuable verion 0.51 can be downloaded from: http://www.haplotype.org.)

 You may also choose to compile from the source code in src/, but you want to install eigen and boost packages first.
 A preprint documenting IDUL can be found here: https://biorxiv.org/cgi/content/short/2023.10.25.563975v3.

 ## Usage exmpales